Welcome to this week's Market Wrap Podcast, I'm Mike Gleason.

 The other one is LED lighting.
 This is just coming to the fore.
 They are superior lights, and use less energy, and are brighter.
 And they last longer.
 Everything about an electric light bulb has been superseded by these LED lights, and these use silver.

 You're going to see this starting to come into the mainstream without people knowing about it.
 I mean people will buy them, and most people buy silver-containing products without ever really thinking about what is in them.
 Quite honestly, I don't think about all the rare earths in my cell phone or anything like that all the time.

 The point is, it's needed.
 It's used, it's critical.
 It's absolutely indispensable.
 Because of those facts, silver is going to be used more and more and more in all of these electronic goodies that we see.
 The big areas will probably be batteries.
 This is something that we're writing in the book.
-And we'll explore in the Morgan Report in future issues.
-You know, everyone's all really hyped up on the lithium ion battery.
-Tesla is building this big factory to build lithium ion, lithium ion, lithium ion.
+And we'll explore this in the Morgan Report in future issues.
+You know, everyone's all really hyped up on the lithium-ion battery.
+Tesla is building this big factory to build lithium-ion batteries.

 The deal is, silver is the most superior of any element for conducting electricity.
 It also does a good job of storing, and it's much more simple to recycle than the lithium.
 There could be somebody with some vision out there that's working on a silver-based battery system that may be superior in many ways.

 In fact, there is a silver battery available in some laptop applications that are far superior.
 The thing about a laptop is, you know you only have power for a couple of hours.
 But think if you could have power for a couple of days.
 You know, so there's a lot in the silver realm that hasn't come to the fore.